qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 Therefore, both repeated measurements and pseudoreplication violate the assumption of independence that is assumed in linear models.
 The way we tackle this problem is to introduce a random block effect into the model.
-This mixed-effect linear model will then analyze the data in a way that is similar to randomized complete block design but with a random block effect.
+This mixed-effect linear model then analyzes the data in a way that is similar to randomized complete block design but with a random block effect.
 Although transect is not included in the model, it is not of particular interest to the researchers.

 ### Long term impact of biosolids on plant cover